tianyingw/tianyingw.github.io/Talks.md

 - Joint Statistical Meetings, Portland, OR (08/2024, upcoming)

-- ICSA-Canada Chapter Symposium, Niagara Falls, Canada (06/2024, upcoming)
+- The 6th ICSA-Canada Chapter Symposium, Niagara Falls, Canada (06/2024, upcoming)

 - STATGEN 2024: Conference on Statistics in Genomics and Genetics, Pittsburgh (05/2024)